 How much chamomile should you take?

 There is no standard dose of chamomile.
 Studies have used between 400 milligrams to 1,600 milligrams daily in capsule form.
 The most common form is a tea, and some people drink one to four cups daily.
-To make chamomile tea, steep chamomile in hot water for 5 to 10 minutes in a mug covered with a saucer.
+To make chamomile tea, steep a chamomile tea bag or chamomile flowers in hot water for 5 to 10 minutes in a mug covered with a saucer.
 Then, drink the infusion when it has cooled to the point it is safe to drink.
 Ask your doctor for other advice.

 Can you get chamomile naturally from foods?